rodion-m/ChatGPT_API_dotnet/README.md

 # OpenAI Chat Completions (ChatGPT) and Images client for .NET
 This is a .NET client for the OpenAI Chat Completions API (ChatGPT).
 It allows you to use the API in your .NET applications.
-Also, the client supports streaming responses (like ChatGPT) via async streams.
+Also, the client supports streaming responses (like ChatGPT) via async streams. \
+***Looking for a ready solution to integrate ChatGPT into your application?
+It'll be available in few days (prototype is available [here](https://github.com/rodion-m/ChatGPT_API_dotnet/blob/master/OpenAI.ChatGpt/ChatGPT.cs)).
+At the moment you can just use the client directly.***

 ## Preparation
 First, you need to create an OpenAI account and get an API key.
 You can do this at https://platform.openai.com/account/api-keys.